GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/2_split_into_trips.md

 `Start_trip == TRUE` in the object `at_sea` to split the dataframe up into trips and plot each indiviudally.
 The function will resize the map according to the min and max longitude and latitude for each trip.
-This is not idea but will do for now.
+This is not ideal but will do for now.

+Note, now that I am recording the trip number in `at_sea` I could use facting to plot the trips instead, probably.
+Maybe do this later.

 ``` r
 plot_trip <- function(x) {